 When you write, a good rule of thumb is that you want to show your reader what's going on, not tell them.
 If someone is mad, instead of saying just that, try showing what indicates that they are mad: what are their eyes, hands, etc. doing?
 "He could read her irritation in the rigid line of her jaw" is a good start, and far better than just, "He could tell she was irritated with him."
 It shows more of the world you are trying to create and paints pictures in your reader's minds.

 Characters: Make them interesting, give them opinions, round them out and stay away from cliches.
-If you are using someone else's characters, keep them "in-character."
+If you are using someone else's characters, keep them "in-character" - but that doesn't mean you can't test them, challenge them or take them out of their comfort zones.
 The beauty of fanfiction, AU or not, is the ability to work with preexisting worlds and people.
 Don't change them so much that they are unrecognizable.

 Things that will disintegrate your story: